AlexEngelhardt/cheatsheets/git.md

 Afterwards, use `git diff --staged` to verify you staged the correct changes.
 Use `git reset -p` to unstage mistakenly added hunks.

+## git branch

+To move an existing branch pointer to a different commit:

+`git branch --force <branch-name> [<commit-sha-or-branch-name>]`

+If commit-sha is left blank, use the current commit.

 ## git merge

 `git merge featureA master`